seanslma/maki/DevOps/Terraform/Error.md

 This is because, in order to support CRDs in Terraform ecosystem, we need to pull the schema information for each manifest resource at runtime (during planing).

 ## Error: `Backend configuration changed`
+The `.terraform` folder or the cache must be cleared.